dhis2/dhis2-android-docs/content/capture-app/programs-features.md

 ### Breaking the glass (Improved 2.6) { #capture_app_programs_breaking_the_glass }

 The "breaking the glass" feature is now supported in DHIS2 Android Capture App.
-If the program is configured with an access level of "Protected" and a search is done outside the user scope, a dialogue requesting a reason for acess will be displayed for the user to temporarily override the ownership privilege of the proram.
+If the program is configured with an access level of "Protected" and a search is done outside the user scope, a dialog requesting a reason for access will be displayed for the user to temporarily override the ownership privilege of the proram.
 This means, the user will gain access to the program related data.

 After the reason is written, the app will download the TEI and the dashboard will open.
 If the TEI being downloaded doesn't have an enrollment in the current program, an enrollment date and organisation unit will be asked.